 - Will you need to seek specialized services, such as those from a dermatologist, chiropractor or mental health specialist?

 Answered no?
-You might be safe with a lower premium and higher deductible as you do not have a history of health care needs.
+You might be safe with a lower premium and higher deductible.
 It would be prudent, however, to consider a potential “what if” situation.

 - Are you eligible for a financial subsidy?